These juicy and flavorful turkey meatballs are so easy to make. They're ready in less than 30 minutes!

 - Cook the meatballs in ghee (clarified butter) instead of olive oil.
 I like ghee's nutty flavor and richness.

-Making these meatballs is very easy.
+Making these meatballs is easy!
 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

-- Heat the oil.
-Now, heat the oil over medium-high heat until it shimmers and smells great, about 2 minutes.
-Use a very large skillet - at least 12 inches - and make sure it has a lid.
-But you can also cover it later with aluminum foil if none of your skillets have a lid.
+- Use a very large skillet - at least 12 inches - and make sure it has a lid.
+If none of your skillets have a lid, you can use aluminum foil.

 Recipe FAQs

 No. Make sure you use ground turkey thighs (93% lean) and not ground turkey breast (99% lean).
-Turkey breast is VERY dry, and the meatballs won't be very good if you opt for using it.
+Turkey breast is very dry, and the meatballs won't be as good if you use it.

 When combining the ingredients and forming the meatballs, work gently and handle the mixture as lightly as you can.
 Overworking it will result in tough, gummy meatballs.